 Information for Employers - Spring 2021

-The University of Notre Dame will host 25 juniors in the Bay Area for the University's Silicon Valley Semester Program from January 13 to April 30, 2021.
+The University of Notre Dame will host 28 juniors in the Bay Area for the University's Silicon Valley Semester Program from January 18 to May 10, 2021.
 Our highly selective program offers students an off-campus study program in Silicon Valley where they live, work, and study for the entire spring semester.
 Bringing Notre Dame students from the Indiana campus to the Bay Area allows us to create an immersive program with a strong experiential learning component.
-Each student will find a part-time internship at a Bay Area company, take classes at the Notre Dame-California facility in Palo Alto, and meet innovative leaders in tech companies throughout the Bay Area.
+Each student will find a part-time internship at a Bay Area company, take classes at the Notre Dame-California facility in Palo Alto, and meet innovative tech leaders from the Bay Area.

 How does it work?